Daniel-Krzyczkowski/Cloud-Pharmacy-On-Azure/README.md

 **Implementation details and architecture concepts explanation will be published on my YouTube channel in form of video series, subscribe here: [youtube.com/techmindfactory](https://www.youtube.com/techmindfactory)**

+**GitHub Actions workflows can be found under [workflows](https://github.com/Daniel-Krzyczkowski/Cloud-Pharmacy-On-Azure/tree/main/.github/workflows) folder - they are disabled in this repo.
+I have another private repository which I use for testing and deployments**

+** There is always space for improvements - feel free to create PR if you see that something can be done better!**

 # Solution architecture

 ![cloud-pharmacy-solution-architecture.png](images/cloud-pharmacy-solution-architecture.png)